SilentErosion/2024-2nd/README.md

 6. Write at least two posts about daily IT knowledge.
 7. Memorize CS knowledge chosen by tech interviews using mnemonic skills.
 Develop the skills themselves along the way.
 8. Sign up for a piano institute.
+9. Apply for all companies in Jasoseol.com that I can meet the requirements.
-9. Download one new-age sheet music and make it on my own.
+10. Download one new-age sheet music and make it on my own.
 Compare the result with sheet.
-10. Make an Android app that can get QR with one click.
+11. Make an Android app that can get QR with one click.
-11. Figure out if there's a way I can reserve my meals automatically.
+12. Figure out if there's a way I can reserve my meals automatically.
-12. Constantly practice observation and drawing without looking.
+13. Constantly practice observation and drawing without looking.
-13. Write a few sentences using rhyme, metaphor, and association every day with what I have felt or thought that day.
+14. Write a few sentences using rhyme, metaphor, and association every day with what I have felt or thought that day.

 <!-- # 2nd Round(9.19-9.30)
 I don't think I am ready to apply for the jobs.
 Especially, in terms of what only I can do.
 But I could write cover letters and get feedback or give feedback on my own.
 Experience is the most important anyway.